 In March 2017, the FASB issued ASU 2017-08, "Receivables - Nonrefundable Fee and Other Costs (Subtopic 310-20)."
 These amendments shorten the amortization period for certain callable debt securities held at a premium.
 Specifically, the amendments require the premium to be amortized to the earliest call date.
 The amendments do not require an accounting change for securities held at a discount.
 Discounts continue to be amortized to maturity.
 These amendments are effective for public business entities for fiscal years and interim periods within those fiscal years, beginning after December 15, 2018.
 Early adoption is permitted, including adoption in an interim period.
 If any entity early adopts the amendments in an interim period, any adjustments must be reflected as of the beginning of the fiscal year that includes the interim period.
 The amendments must be applied and Heartland intends to apply these amendments on a modified retrospective basis, with a cumulative-effect adjustment directly to retained earnings as of the beginning of the period of adoption.
-Heartland intends to adopt this ASU in 2019, as required, and is currently evaluating the potential impact on its results of operations, financial position and liquidity.
+Heartland adopted this ASU on January 1, 2019, as required, and determined these amendments did not have a material impact on its results of operations, financial position and liquidity.

 In May 2017, the FASB issued ASU 2017-09, "Compensation - Stock Compensation (Topic 718)."
 The amendments provide guidance about which changes to the terms or conditions of a share-based payment award require an entity to apply modification accounting in Topic 718.
 An entity should account for the effects of a modification unless all the following are met; (1) the fair value (or calculated value or intrinsic value, if such an alternative measurement method is used) of the modified award is the same as the fair value (or calculated value or intrinsic value, if such an alternative measurement method is used) of the original award immediately before the original award is modified.
 If the modification does not affect any of the inputs to the valuation technique that the entity uses to value the award, the entity is not required to estimate the value immediately before and after the modification; (2) the vesting conditions of the modified award are the same as the vesting conditions of the original award immediately before the original award is modified; (3) the classification of the modified award as an equity instrument or a liability instrument is the same as the classification of the original award immediately before the original award is modified.
 The amendments are effective for annual periods and interim periods within those annual periods, beginning after December 15, 2017.
 Early adoption is permitted, including adoption in any interim periods for public business entities for reporting periods for which financial statements have not yet been issued.
-The amendments should be applied and Heartland intends to apply these amendments prospectively to an award modified on or after the adoption date.
-Heartland intends to adopt this ASU in 2018, as required, and determined the adoption of these amendments will not have a material impact to its results of operations, financial position and liquidity because Heartland has not typically modified share-based payment awards after the original award has been granted.
+The amendments should be applied and Heartland applied these amendments prospectively to an award modified on or after the adoption date.
+Heartland adopted this ASU on January 1, 2018, as required, and the adoption did not have a material impact on its results of operations, financial position and liquidity because Heartland does not typically modified sharebased payment awards after the original award has been granted.